jshrdt/adv-machine-learning-A1/README.md

 ### Data loading and overall structure

 In general I did quite a bit of restructuring as time went on, because I wanted to minimise the amount of iterations over the datasets and ended up creating two classes to handle data loading/preparation.
-While a list of filenames and gold labels is always created, shuffled, and split for the entire dataset matching given input specifications (language, dpi, fonts), actual reading and processing of those images only occurs as needed: For training only the field in the training_data split are read, and likewise is the case for the testing split and the test script.
+While a list of filenames and gold labels is always created, shuffled, and split for the entire dataset matching given input specifications (languages, dpi, fonts), actual reading and processing of those images only occurs as needed: For training only the field in the training_data split are read, and likewise is the case for the testing split and the test script.
 Additionally, when the test script is used to both train and test a new model from scratch, if the data specifications are shared across training & testing data, walking the source directory and filtering out relevant filenames is only done once.

 To ensure uniform input shapes across images (and resolutions), I decided to use the resize method for PIL Image objects and to resize to the average image size across all images for the given training specifications (i.e. all images for Thai-200dpi-normal).
 By storing this size as an attribute in OCRModel.img_dims, it became easily available to allow for appropriate resizing when testing a pre-trained model as well.